 - Wealth generation for the UK economy.

-The Income Distribution model described in this guidance is based on the NIHR CRN Industry Costing Template cost methodology to support the redistribution of commercial contract income for NIHR CRN Portfolio studies.
+The Income Distribution model described in this Contract Support Document is based on the NIHR CRN Industry Costing Template cost methodology to support the redistribution of commercial contract income for NIHR CRN Portfolio studies.

-The template format identifies standard rates for specific bands of NHS staff time representing the direct costs.
+The methodology identifies Agenda for Change rates for specific bands of NHS staff time representing the direct costs.
 Any indirect costs (including overheads) are covered by the indirect cost and capacity building elements.
 Prices for investigations and costs for departments supporting research are also included.
 These values are all localised with the National Tariff Market Force’s Factor (MFF) for the NHS Organisation in which the research takes place.
 This document outlines good practice for appropriate funding flow of these elements to participating departments and supports the establishment of suitable local arrangements.

 Direct Costs – NHS Staff Time